POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 3. No collaborating with other teams.

-4. Once an answer sheet has been turned in, teams may NOT change their answer or their wager, unless instructed to do so by the host.
+4. Once an answer slip is turned in, teams may NOT change their answer or their wager, unless instructed to do so by the host.

 5. The host will have final say in all circumstances during play.

-6. In order to earn nightly prizes, teams may not have more than seven players on any given night.
-Your team may play the game with more than seven players, but in that instance your team will ONLY receive the standard 10 participation points and will be ineligible for nightly prizes given away by the venue.
+6. In order to earn nightly prizes, teams may not have more than seven players.
+Your team may play the game with more than seven players, but it will be ineligible for nightly prizes given away by the venue.
 For the purposes of this rule, anyone situated at your table or team area is considered to be a part of your team, regardless of their actual input.

-PLEASE NOTE that there is no restriction on team size for California games.
+PLEASE NOTE that there is no restriction on team size for regular season California games.

 1. Every team earns ten standings points for participating in a standard PHT game.